 By law, you have the right to access your personal health information (PHI).
 For more information regarding access to PHI, visit our website Physicians Plus Insurance Company at www.pplusic.com.
-You can also contact us to request that we mail a copy regarding access to PHI.
+You can also contact us to request that we mail you a copy of that Notice.